-We're the only UK university to offer undergraduate and postgraduate students the opportunity to spend a full term in Venice studying the city's art, history and culture.
-The programme has been established for 40 years and the University of Warwick has a permanent teaching and research base in Venice at the Palazzo Pesaro Papafava.
+We are the only UK university to offer undergraduate and postgraduate students the opportunity to spend a full term in Venice studying the city's art, history and culture.
+The Venice programme has been established for 40 years, and the University of Warwick has a permanent teaching and research base in Venice at the Palazzo Pesaro Papafava.

-Our unique collaboration with Waddesdon Manor provides students with the opportunity to get up close and personal with items from their extensive collection.
-Students learn how to look, how to interpret what they see and gain an understanding of the relationship between art and its historical and physical contexts.
+Our collaboration with Waddesdon Manor provides students with the opportunity to work closely with items from their extensive collection.
+First year students learn how to look, how to interpret what they see and gain an understanding of the relationship between art and its historical and physical contexts.